unnerving-sprinkler/unnerving-sprinkler/README.md

-- 👋 Hi, I’m @unnerving-sprinkler
+- 👋 Hi, I’m @unnerving-sprinkler (Ethan)
 - 👀 I’m interested in ...
-Python and Folding At Home
+Python, Folding At Home, and Being a bad Programmer
 - 🌱 I’m currently learning ...
 Python...
-Again
+Again (Also C#)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...